-Having a healthy revenue cycle is the key to a successful and well established practice.
-In the long run, for a practice to continue operating profitably and to deliver high-quality treatment to its patients, successful and healthy revenue cycle management (RCM) is crucial.
-A well organized RCM is what provides financial stability to a practice.
+Having a healthy revenue cycle is the key to a successful and well-established dental practice.
+In the long run, for a practice to continue operating profitably and to deliver high-quality treatment to its patients, successful and healthy revenue cycle management is crucial.
+A well-organized RCM is what provides financial stability to a practice.
 Therefore, it becomes important for a practice to allocate top priority to its revenue cycle management.

 So, What is Revenue Cycle Management or RCM?